- Read our review guidelines

 Adding skid plates to your kayak or canoe can be done by yourself without too much trouble using a skid plate kit.
 This video should demonstrate how to do it properly.

-Adding A Protective Skid Plate Strip For Canoe, Boat or Kayak - How to Fit Video
+Video: Adding A Skid Plate For Canoe, Boat or Kayak

 Just remember to make sure your craft is clean before you apply the skid plate and ensure that you have the correct length of keel guard strips to cover the area of the keel that has suffered or is likely to suffer the most damage.